Neuro-Linguistic Programming (NLP)

 - Part integration: Used when there is a conflict within the conscious and unconscious mind.

-- MER: clinically researched approach to help you release stress, anxiety, fear and other negative emotions.
+- Mental Emotional Release (MER) Therapy: clinically researched approach to help you release stress, anxiety, fear and other negative emotions.